NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ### UI elements

+So far, you’ve only used NativeScript UI elements by including them in an Angular 2’s components `template`.

 Explain that UI elements are actually NativeScript modules.
 Say that we’re going to make this app look nice—it’s a native app after all.

 <h4 class="exercise-start">